boyter/boyter.org/content/posts/why-count-lines-of-code.md

 ---
 title: Why count lines of code?
-date: 2018-06-07
+date: 2018-06-11
 ---

-A work college (let's call him Owen as that's his name) asked me the other day
+A work colleague (let's call him Owen as that's his name) asked me the other day

 > "I dont understand the problem space `scc` et al solve.
 If you wanted to write a short post, i'd read and share the hell out of it.
 Basically, it seems like a heap of people can see the need for it, and I'm trying to understand it myself"

 Owen is one of the more switched on people I know.
 As such if he is asking whats the point of tools such as scc, tokei, sloccount, cloc, loc and gocloc then I suspect quite a few other people are asking the same thing.

-To quote the lead from a few of the tools mentioned.
+To quote the hero lead from a few of the tools mentioned.

 > scc is a very fast accurate code counter with complexity calculations and COCOMO estimates written in pure Go